eth-brownie/brownie/docs/api-brownie.rst

 .. py:exception:: brownie.exceptions.MainnetUndefined

     Raised when an action requires interacting with the main-net, but no ``"mainnet"`` network is defined in ``brownie-config.json``.

+.. py:exception:: brownie.exceptions.NamespaceCollision

+    Raised by ``project.sources`` when the multiple source files contain a contract with the same name.

 .. py:exception:: brownie.exceptions.PragmaError